Murder by Death (band): Good Morning, Magpie (2010–2012)

 On January 19, 2010, Murder by Death announced the pending release of their fifth full-length album, Good Morning, Magpie, on April 6 of the same year.
 Many of its songs were written by vocalist/guitarist Adam Turla during a two-week solo camping trip in the Great Smoky Mountains.
 Although it is not built around a unifying concept, like several of the band's previous albums, Good Morning, Magpie continues to draw on folklore for inspiration.
 The title track, as explained by Turla in an interview, is a nod to the superstition that the magpie "has a bit of the devil in him -- and if you don't greet the devil before he sees you he can steal a part of your soul."

 After having been a touring member in the fall of 2010, multi-instrumentalist Scott Brackett (of Okkervil River fame) joined as a permanent member in May 2011.

 Bitter Drink, Bitter Moon (2012)

 On July 2, 2012, the band announced that their sixth album, Bitter Drink, Bitter Moon, would be released on September 25, 2012, on new label Bloodshot Records.
 The first single from the album, titled "I Came Around", was released on July 10.
 On July 11, they released a one-month project for $100,000 on Kickstarter.
-In total, it raised $187,048, making it the third highest music project on Kickstarter to date.
+In total, it raised $187,048, making it the third highest music project on Kickstarter as of August 2012.
 The Canadian dates on the BDBM tour featured support from post-punk revival group Big John Bates.

+The song "Go to the Light" from Bitter Drink, Bitter Moon was originally written for the video game Red Dead Redemption 2 after a member of the band's publicist team notified them that its developer Rockstar Games had reached out to them and other various artists seeking original music for the project.
+After requesting some changes to the song as-submitted and receiving a new version from the band, Rockstar declined to use the song.
+The same year, Bungie expressed interest in using "Go to the Light" in its marketing campaign for the Destiny 2 expansion Forsaken, however the band no longer had the original master tracks for the song and needed to re-record it.
+Bungie requested changes to the song to fit the required trailer format, and after another recording, it was featured in the E3 Story Reveal Trailer for Destiny 2: Forsaken on June 11, 2018.
+As a result, the song has been recorded by the band four different times.